ajthor/rpi-cluster-salt/README.md

 If you choose to install salt-minion using salt-ssh, you can install salt-minion via the bootstrap script in the `bootstrap` folder, directly from the master node.

-To do this, we first need to edit the roster file on `rpiomega-master` located at `/etc/salt/roster`.
+To do this, we first need to edit the roster file on `rpi-master` located at `/etc/salt/roster`.
 Edit the file to include the Raspberry Pi nodes by adding each node as shown below:

 ```
-rpiomega-node-1:
+rpi-node-1:
-  host: rpiomega-node-<#>.local
+  host: rpi-node-<#>.local
   user: pi
   passwd: raspberry
   sudo: True